-To address these limitations, recent advances in natural language processing offer promising directions.
-LLMs have demonstrated the ability to capture high-level semantic and pragmatic features from text.
-In the TTS domain, integrating LLM-derived embeddings has been shown to enable more nuanced prosody control and improve emotional expressiveness and contextual appropriateness \cite{feng2024llama, li_pl-tts_2024, shen2025get}.
-Such capabilities are particularly relevant for sarcasm, which often relies on pragmatic incongruity between literal meaning and intended attitude.
+Recent advances in natural language processing have introduced new opportunities for modeling pragmatic phenomena.
+LLMs have demonstrated the ability to capture high-level semantic and discourse-level information.
+In the TTS domain, integrating LLM-derived embeddings has been shown to enable more nuanced prosody control and improve emotional expressiveness and contextual appropriateness \citep{feng2024llama, li_pl-tts_2024, shen2025get}.
+Such semantic representations are particularly relevant for sarcasm, which often depends on pragmatic incongruity between literal meaning and intended attitude.
 Leveraging LLM-based semantic representations could therefore provide a principled way of conditioning TTS models on sarcasm-relevant cues that handcrafted features fail to capture.

-Complementary to this, RAG allows models to condition generation on external knowledge or examples retrieved from large databases \cite{xue_retrieval_2024, luo_autostyle-tts_2025}.
-While RAG has primarily been explored in text-based tasks such as question answering and dialogue \cite{lewis2020retrieval, shuster2021retrieval}, its potential for speech synthesis is evidenced by related work on style transfer and expressive TTS, where reference utterances are used to guide prosody \cite{xue_retrieval_2024}.
-Existing approaches, however, typically rely on manually selected or speaker-specific reference audio, limiting scalability and contextual alignment.
-In the case of sarcasm, where annotated corpora are scarce, automatic retrieval of semantically similar sarcastic speech could provide prosodic exemplars that both enrich training and guide generation.
-This suggests a paradigm in which LLMs supply semantic-pragmatic cues while RAG retrieves expressive references, together enabling a systematic modeling of subtle pragmatic phenomena such as sarcasm in speech synthesis.
+Complementary to semantic modeling, retrieval-based methods have been explored as a way to condition speech generation on external knowledge or examples retrieved from large databases.
+Retrieval-augmented generation (RAG) has been widely applied in text-based tasks such as question answering and dialogue \citep{lewis2020retrieval, shuster2021retrieval}, and related ideas have been adopted in speech synthesis through reference-based and style-transfer approaches, where reference utterances are used to guide prosodic realization \citep{xue_retrieval_2024, luo_autostyle-tts_2025}.
+However, existing approaches often rely on manually selected or speaker-specific reference audio, limiting scalability and contextual alignment.
+In the context of sarcasm, where annotated corpora are scarce, automatic retrieval of semantically similar sarcastic speech could provide prosodic exemplars that both enrich training and guide generation in data-scarce settings.
+This suggests a paradigm in which LLMs supply semantic-pragmatic cues while the RAG module retrieves expressive references for prosodic encoding, together enabling a systematic modeling of subtle pragmatic phenomena such as sarcasm.